BISM-Team/TRPG-Website/README.md

 The form for the latter entry, for a component named "text" with only one string prop is:

 ```
 text: {
   component: Text,
   props: {
     source: "default source",
   } satisfies ComponentProps<Text>,
 },
 ```

 Props defines which props are exported by the components its default values (`satisfies ComponentProps<...>` is a Type Safety measure that enforces you to write the correct props).

-The types of the props are inferred by the default value, note that are supported only string, boolean and number variables, NOT nested objects, just plain variables.
+The types of the props are inferred on the default value, but remember that only string, boolean and number variables, are supported: NOT nested objects just plain variables.